The Case Against Smooth Null Infinity I: Heuristics and Counter-Examples: Overview of the main results (Thms. -- ) and of upcoming work

 More precisely, for fixed values of $u$, we obtain the following asymptotic expansion as $\mathcal{I}^+$ is approached:

 Here, $B^*\neq 0$ is a constant independent of $u$ given by

 and the limit above exists and is independent of $v$. \end{thm}

-\begin{rem} For the precise sense in which these solutions are unique, see Remark \ref{rem:uniqueness}.
-Roughly speaking, the uniqueness shown in this paper is w.r.t.\ the class of solutions that have uniformly bounded Hawking mass and which also satisfy $\pv^2(r\phi)|_{\mathcal I^-}=\pv^2 r|_{\mathcal I^-}=0$.
-We expect that there do not exist solutions that restrict correctly to the data on $\mathcal I^-$ and $\Gamma$ and do not satisfy these assumptions, but we do not show this here. \end{rem} Theorem \ref{thm.intro:timelikecase} shows that the asymptotic expansion of $\pv(r\phi)$ near $\mathcal{I}^+$, which should be thought of as the analogue to $\beta$ for the wave equation, contains logarithmic terms and, thus, fails to be regular in the conformal picture (i.e.\ in the variable $1/r$), whereas the expansion near $\mathcal{I}^-$ remains regular.\footnote{ Since various ideas regarding the relation between the conformal regularity of $\mathcal I^-$ and that of $\mathcal I^+$ have been entertained in the literature, we want to point out that, in our setting, the smoothness or non-smoothness of $\mathcal I^-$ is completely inconsequential to the smoothness of $\mathcal I^+$.
+\begin{rem} The uniqueness in the above statement is with respect to the class of solutions with uniformly bounded Hawking mass.
+See also Remark \ref{rem:uniqueness}. \end{rem} Theorem \ref{thm.intro:timelikecase} shows that the asymptotic expansion of $\pv(r\phi)$ near $\mathcal{I}^+$, which should be thought of as the analogue to $\beta$ for the wave equation, contains logarithmic terms and, thus, fails to be regular in the conformal picture (i.e.\ in the variable $1/r$), whereas the expansion near $\mathcal{I}^-$ remains regular.\footnote{ Since various ideas regarding the relation between the conformal regularity of $\mathcal I^-$ and that of $\mathcal I^+$ have been entertained in the literature, we want to point out that, in our setting, the smoothness or non-smoothness of $\mathcal I^-$ is completely inconsequential to the smoothness of $\mathcal I^+$.
 See also footnote~\ref{fn:2}.}

 One can moreover show that, for general integer $p>2$ , one instead gets the following expansion for fixed values of $u$:

 where the $\dots $-terms denote negative integer powers of $r$, and where $B'\neq 0$ is a constant determined by $M$ and $\lim_{u\to-\infty}|u|^{p-1}r\phi$, the latter limit again being independent of $v$.